pinyinlylabs/pinyinly/docs/curriculum.md

 • 动态 (dòngtài) – movement, dynamic status
 • 心态 (xīntài) – mental state, mindset

+### Example of learning the meaning of 科

+科 (kē) broadly means “subject,” “branch,” “discipline,” or “department.”
+It’s used in contexts like academic subjects, administrative divisions, and scientific classifications.

+⸻

+🧩 Decomposition

+科 = ⿰禾斗
+• 禾 → grain, cereal crop (like rice or wheat)
+• 斗 → to fight / ladle / unit of volume (often phonetic here)

+⸻

+🧠 Mnemonic Idea

+Imagine measuring grain (禾) with a scoop (斗) to organize it into types — this links to the idea of classifying or categorizing, just like school subjects or branches of science.

+⸻

+✅ Gloss suggestions:
+• subject (in school or study)
+• branch (of science, gov, etc.)
+• department
+• discipline

+⸻

+📚 Common words:
+• 科学 (kēxué) – science
+• 学科 (xuékē) – academic subject
+• 外科 (wàikē) – surgery (surgical department)
+• 科目 (kēmù) – course, subject

 ### Imagining objects that looks like the object.

 Some characters a composed of lots of smaller components that form groups, and by associating a concept with these groups it's possible to create a more concise and efficient mnemonic hint.